dimensionalpocket/release-js/README.md

 ### `version.json`

+Before releasing the first version of your package, create and commit an empty `version.json` file in the root folder.
+Upon generating a release, the file will then be updated and committed.

-Upon generating a release, a `version.json` file will be created in the root of the project and committed to the repository.
-This is to allow packages to be able to retrieve their own version numbers without having to require `package.json`.
+Having a `version.json` file allows packages to be able to retrieve their own version numbers without having to require `package.json`, which sometimes can lead to security vulnerabilities for private repos.